-Inle Lake is one of the top four traveller must-sees in Myanmar alongside the never-ending temple landscape of Bagan and the two main cities of Yangon and Mandalay.
+An Inle Lake tour is one of the top four travel activities in Myanmar alongside the never-ending temple landscape of Bagan and the two main cities of Yangon and Mandalay.
 Whilst similar, yet grander in scale, to Cambodia’s famous Tonle Sap Lake, Inle has overshadowed my other experiences on Southeast Asian waterways.

-Closer to the main town of Nyaungshwe, the sound of motor boats signal the arrival of a new dawn, where tourists flock for speedy day trips, new construction booms and where canals are said to be being widened in order to ferry through more eager-eyed passengers.
-Such sights make you realise the swift power of tourism and you hope that the ambiance of this area isn’t, in time, completely ruined by rapid change.
+Closer to the main town of Nyaungshwe, the sound of motorboats signal the arrival of a new dawn, where tourists flock for speedy day trips, new construction booms and where canals are said to be being widened to ferry through more eager-eyed passengers.
+Such sights make you realise the swift power of tourism and you hope that the ambience of this area isn’t, in time, completely ruined by rapid change.

 It was, quite simply, stunning.
 The lake is so vast that it never feels congested; a middle-of-nowhere feeling, floating along without a care in the world and passing sporadic fisherman at work, or locals relaxing in on the wooden thresholds of their stilted houses.